MaGloCon/simple-js-app/README.md

 # Simple JS App - Pokedex

-This project is a web-based Pokedex application that
+This project is a web-based Pokedex application that fetches data from the PokeAPI.
+It displays a list of Pokemon color-code by type with their images, and allows users to view more details about each Pokemon in a modal.

 ## Features